Joseph S. Murdock: Colonizer

 After arriving in Utah, Brigham Young assigned Murdock the task of helping establish settlements in several areas of present-day Utah, Arizona, and Nevada.
 Murdock participated in the creation of American Fork, Utah; Heber City, Utah; Carson City, Nevada; and Muddy River (an abandoned settlement along the then southern Utah Territory and northern Arizona Territory, now in Nevada and called the Moapa Valley).

 Poet

 Murdock wrote the poem "Come Listen To A Prophet's Voice", which was put to music by Joseph J. Daynes.
 The hymn was based on Murdock's friendship with Joseph Smith, for whom he had acted as a bodyguard.

 Heber City

 In 1860, Murdock was set apart as a bishop by Brigham Young and sent to preside over the Latter-day Saints in Heber City, Utah, and vicinity.
-In this capacity he served as both the ecclesiastical and political leader for this new settlement.
+In 1865, he was also elected to represent Wasatch County in the Utah territorial legislature.

 On August 20, 1867, Murdock negotiated a peace treaty with Chief Tabby-To-Kwanah, the local Ute Indian chief, to end hostilities between the Ute Indians and the local settlers.
 This was one of the turning points which led to the end of the Utah Black Hawk War.